 I may curve final grades at the end of the semester.
 However, I will never curve individual assignments or exams.
 If I curve and how much I curve is at my discretion.

 You are required to submit your documented source code, testing results, test input files you have prepared, and any documentation needed to execute your code.
 Use tar to create an archive of your submission.
 Please use KU’s Blackboard system for submissions.
-Note that this and reporting grades are the only Blackboard functions we will use.
 I will not accept paper listings when electronic submission is required.
 Your programs will be extracted, compiled and tested in the Linux environment.
 Please document your code source files making certain to include your name and ID number.
-Undocumented source code will result in a serious point deduction!.

 Pretty simple.
 Follow them and we’ll be great friends!

 I do not take attendance in class.
 However, participation in class is important to your success and its success.
-My classes are highly interactive, so please ask questions and participate in class discussions.
-When assigning final grades, borderline cases will be decided based on class participation.
+My classes are highly interactive, please ask questions and participate in class discussions.
+For online students I use zoom to integrate your questions and comments as best I can.

 If I have made an error in grading an exam or assignment, you have two weeks following the date the item is available to see me about correcting the problem.
 Note that this includes the final.
 After that time, your grade is set and will not be changed.
 I also request that you wait 24 hours after an exam is returned before coming to me with questions.

 I may decide to curve final scores when the semester is over.
 Whether I curve and how much I curve is at my discretion.
 I will never curve up, but may curve down.
 Specifically, 90% and above will always be an “A”, but I may choose to lower the cutoff percentage.
 Whether I curve and how much I curve is at my discretion.
 I will never curve scores on an individual graded assignment, lab or exam.